strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 ## Spike on UNIQUE and FOREIGN KEY Constraints

 Relations like HasMany, HasOne and BelongsTo depend on the underlying database to enforce integrity and referential constraints.
 At the moment, LoopBack assumes those constraints are either already defined (when working with existing database schema) or created manually by the user (when creating schema from LoopBack models).
 This manual step is very cumbersome.
-Secondly, the database migration provided by LoopBack does not provide any information about such step and thus it's easy for inexperienced users to unknowingly create database schema allowing race conditions and creating room for inconsistency in the stored data.
+Secondly, the database migration provided by LoopBack does not provide any information about such steps and thus it's easy for inexperienced users to unknowingly create database schema allowing race conditions and creating room for inconsistency in the stored data.

 Ideally, we want developers to include any additional constraints in the definition of models and properties, and have our connectors translate these constraints to database-specific setup instruction as part of schema migration.